 I was fortunate enough to be able to do just that for two years.
 I was called to serve as a missionary for the Church in Austria.
 I spent two years over there, talking to people about their beliefs, my beliefs and encouraging people to find out for themselves if what I was talking about was true.
 It was an amazing experience from which I gained a deeper understanding of why we are on this earth, what is the reason for all of this, and how we have a Heavenly Father or a God if you will that loves us, cares for us and seeks the best for all of us.
 This perspective that I have gained through my belief in this shapes all my decisions and understanding and is very comforting.
 It can sometimes provide explanations for things that happen that somehow feel unexplainable……

 One of the unique things about the Church of Jesus Christ of Latter-day Saints is that it has a laie Priesthood (i.e unpaid) and the members of the Church play a very active role in the operation of it.
 I for example have been involved in teaching Sunday School type lessons to all ages, from the Primary organisation (3-11 yr Olds) to Youth (12-18) to adult classes.
-I have served as a leader in many aspects, including Elders Quorum President whose responsibility is for Priesthood holders.
-I have served most recently as a Bishopric Counsellor and member of what is called a Stake high council and now currently I serve as the Stake President for the Portsmouth England Stake.
+Over a number of years my wife and I have served in many ways in the church organisation.
+In recent years I have had the privilege to serve as the Stake President for the Portsmouth England Stake.
 A stake is a geographical administrive area for the Church, in the UK it typically covers a county, but depends on Church population.
 Each Stake is then divided into Wards, each with a Bishop who is responsible for that Ward.

 For more posts relating to the church on this blog click here